boatinalamp/website/content/post/Why I made This blog.md

 date: 2022-11-17T18:20:26+05:30
 draft: false
 ---
 It's rewarding to be able to move readers with your writing.
-You become even more motivated to complete it.
-And you gain some influence over others when they react favourably to you.
-You have countless opportunities to inspire people as a blogger.
+Thats why I decided to create a blog.
 ![Person writing](/person_Writing.jpg)
 ## To Inspire My audience[^1]
 Writing a blog allows you to express your feelings and air out your judgements, It could also affect the readers life such as: